sourcebroker/deployer-extended/README.rst

   | *default value:* <?php
   |
   | A "needle" in "entrypoint_filename" after which the php code from "entrypoint_inject" will be injected.

   |

-  |
 - | **entrypoint_refresh**
   | *required:* no
-  | *default value:* 200000 microseconds (200ms)
+  | *default value:* 200000 μs (200ms)
   |
   | How often the entrypoint will recheck if buffer.lock is still there.
+Values in microseconds.
+  | 100000 μs = 100 ms = 0,1 s.
   |

 - | **entrypoint_inject**
   | *required:* no
   |
   | A php code that actually do the buffering.
-  | The default code with already prefilled variables (random, locker_filename):
+  | The default code with already prefilled variables (random, locker_filename, locker_expire, entrypoint_refresh):
   ::

        isset($_SERVER['HTTP_X_DEPLOYER_DEPLOYMENT']) && $_SERVER['HTTP_X_DEPLOYER_DEPLOYMENT'] == '823094823094' ? $deployerExtendedEnableBufferLock = false : $deployerExtendedEnableBufferLock = true;